Frequently Asked Questions (FAQ)

 What Kind of Trip Leaders Do You Hire?

 All staff are selected through a rigorous selection process including background checks, experience level, references, face-to-face interviews, and much more.
 Our staff closely align with our mission and statement of faith.
 Our team of staff want to be a part of a campers faith journey, and help guide them on incredible adventures.
+All staff are required to attend our Staff Training and have the required certifications prior to the start of the summer.

 "The guides reflect the (Created for Adventure) mission to provide a safe, once in a lifetime experience and were gifted in their ability to foster teamwork and self-confidence through the teachings of Christ.” -Natalie, Hendersonville, NC